Susan Pinker

-Susan Pinker is a psychologist, author and social science columnist for The Wall Street Journal.
+Susan Pinker is a Canadian psychologist, author, and social science columnist for The Wall Street Journal.
 She is a former weekly columnist for The Globe and Mail, and has also written for The New York Times, The Guardian, and The Times of London.
 Her first book, The Sexual Paradox, was awarded the William James Book Award in 2010 and was published in 17 countries.
-Her recent book, The Village Effect was a Canadian bestseller and an Apple 2014 nonfiction best pick.
+Her book The Village Effect was a Canadian bestseller and an Apple 2014 nonfiction best pick.
 Her work has been featured in The Economist, The Financial Times, and Der Spiegel.

 Career

-She spent 25 years in clinical practice and teaching psychology, first at Dawson College, then at McGill University.
+Pinker spent 25 years in clinical practice and teaching psychology, first at Dawson College, then at McGill University.